sirixdb/sirixdb.github.io/docs/concepts.md

 - only the changed nodes in a record page regarding the former version (incremental)
 - only the changed nodes in a record page since a full-page dump (differential)

 Incremental versioning is one extreme.
 Write performance is best, as it stores the optimum (only changed records).
 On the other hand, reconstructing a page needs intermittent full snapshots of pages.
-Otherwise, performance deteriorates with each new page revision as the number of increments increases with each new version.
+Otherwise, performance deteriorates with each new page revision as increments increase with each new version.

-Differential-versioning tries to balance reads and writes a bit better but is still not optimal.
+Differential-versioning tries to balance reads and writes better but is still not optimal.
 A system implementing a differential versioning strategy has to write all changed records since a past full dump of the page.
-Thus, only two revisions of the page-fragment must be read to reconstruct a record page.
+Thus, only two revisions of the page fragment must be read to reconstruct a record page.
 However, write performance also deteriorates with each new revision of the page.

 Write peaks occur during incremental versioning due to the requirement of intermittent full dumps of the page.
 Differential versioning also suffers from a similar problem.
 Without an intermittent full dump, a differential versioning system has to duplicate vast amounts of data during each new write.